In this article we want to share with you an NC500 itinerary filled with practical tips.

 To round the day off, you can enjoy some classic Scottish folk music at the local ceilidh in the town center.
 Bring your dancing shoes as this will be a night to remember!

-Check out their website to find out when the next ceilidh (a social event with Scottish folk music and singing, traditional dancing, and storytelling) will be.
+Check out their Facebook page to find out when the next ceilidh (a social event with Scottish folk music and singing, traditional dancing, and storytelling) will be.